amzy55/ProgrammingPrinciplesBook/Content/extra/the_more_you_know.md

 Formula to convert to decimal: **(-1)^Sign^ * (1 + Mantissa) * 2^Exponent - 127^**

 *Note that the fractional part is transformed to binary in reverse compared to decimals.*
-Decimals are repeatedly devided by 2 and store their values from right to left, while the fractional part is multiplied by 2 until it reaches `1.0` and stores the bits from left to right.
+Decimals are repeatedly divided by 2 and store their values from right to left, while the fractional part is multiplied by 2 until it reaches `1.0` and stores the bits from left to right.

 That is actually why floating point errors exist, because some values never reach exactly `1.0`.